Mrqqeat/snippets/absorb/README.md

---
 Absorb Elements v1.0 by Enelvon
 =============================================================================

 Summary
 -----------------------------------------------------------------------------
   This script is a simple, minimally invasive snippet that allows elements to be absorbed.
 This is accomplished via Notes tags placed in Database objects.

 Compatibility Information
 -----------------------------------------------------------------------------
 **Required Scripts:**
   SES Core v2.2 or higher.

 **Known Incompatibilities:**
-  None, and as nothing is overwritten, there should never be any.
+  None, and as nothing is overwritten (unless you use DrainOverMax), there should never be any.

 Usage
 -----------------------------------------------------------------------------
   This script uses a single Notes tag to accomplish its task.

-### Object Note Tags:
+Object Note Tags:

 `<Absorb: !Ele!(, !Ele!, !Ele!, ...)>`